bitcraze/crazyflie-clients-python/docs/installation/install.md

 title: Installation Instructions
 page_id: install
 ---

+This project requires Python 3.7+.
+See below sections for more platform-specific requirements.

 # Prerequisites

 There are a few things to sort out on your machine before you can install the client.
 Please see the appropriate